Rokiis1/roadmap/date_and_time/date_and_time.md

 This number represents how many seconds have passed since the Unix epoch.

-Timestamps are widely used in programming because they are simple, compact, and easy to compare.
+Timestamps are widely used in programming because they are simple, compact and easy to compare.
 Two timestamps can be compared directly as numbers to determine which moment comes first.

 In Python, a timestamp can be obtained from a datetime object.